chr-jo-su/chip-interpreter/README.md

 # chip-interpreter
-A Chip8 intepreter in JavaScript
+A Chip8 interpreter in JavaScript
 ![screenshot](image.png)